akash19x/My-Blogs/ckx7eyw9a0vla1js1el39989p.md

-## Some simple ways to optimise your SQL query
+## Some simple ways to optimize your SQL query

 This blog will focus mainly on some simple ways in which we can optimise our SQL query.
 We shall see some good examples where just choosing the other way to write the same query can make a huge impact on performance.